mattlean/lean-js-app-starter/docs/faq.md

 There are a few other quirks that come along with ECMAScript modules and Node.js too.
 For example, in order to use them you must utilize them in `.mjs` files or set the `type` field in `package.json` to `"module"` which introduces its own complications around configuration and the developer experience.
 Using webpack allows us to avoid all of these issues while introducing some useful tools that Node.js lacks out-of-the-box.

+### How do you change Node.js versions?

+We currently default Node.js to version 18.16.
+If you want to change that you need to do is update `engines.node` field in `package.json` and the Node.js version in `.browserslistrc`.

+If you're using the Docker development environment, you will also need to update the Dockerfiles' `FROM` instructions to a base image with the updated Node.js version.
+You can find an appropriate official Node.js image here: https://hub.docker.com/_/node/tags

+Don't forget to make sure everything is still working as expected after changing versions.